Surid Missing his Mummies

 Attempts to date the legend were not helped by a misleading claim made by the 17th century mathematician, John Greaves, in his Pyramidographia, about a 9th century Arab author called Ibn Abd al-Hakam) (a contemporary of the Abbasid caliph, al-Ma’mun, the first in the modern era to break into the Great Pyramid).
 This led to many people wrongly concluding that the Sūrīd story must date to the eighth or ninth century: xi although Colavito argues that al-Hakam had no knowledge of the Surid tradition (2021: 114).

-The longest and most detailed account of Sūrīd – although probably based on earlier sources – appears in the text known as the Akhbar el-Zaman, perhaps composed some time between the 10th and 12th centuries by the author al-Masudi.
-Colavito has translated the French version (translated by Carra de Vaux), in which the story of Sūrīd appears about half-way through.
+The longest and most detailed account of Sūrīd – although probably based on earlier sources – appears in the text known as the Akhbar el-Zaman [Digest of Wonders, or The History of Time], supposedly composed some time between the 10th and 12th centuries by the author al-Masudi (known for the work The Meadows of Gold).
+Colavito has translated the French version of Akhbar el-Zaman (translated by the 19th century Orientalist Carra de Vaux), in which the story of Sūrīd appears about half-way through.
 It describes how, trying to create a refuge from the threatened apocalypse:

 … the king ordered the construction of temples and great monuments, for himself and his family, in order to safeguard their bodies and all their riches, which they would deposit within …